-2 PEW RESEARCH CENTER

-The Journal Gazette/The News-Sentinel (Indiana) The Journal News (New York) Journal Star (Illinois) The Kansas City Star Knoxville News Sentinel Las Vegas Review-Journal Lexington Herald-Leader Lincoln Journal Star LNP Los Angeles Times The Mercury News Miami Herald/El Nuevo Herald Milwaukee Journal Sentinel The Morning Call New York Post The New York Times The News & Observer The News Journal (Delaware) The News Tribune (Washington) The News-Press (Florida) Newsday The Oklahoman Omaha World-Herald The Orange County Register The Oregonian Orlando Sentinel The Palm Beach Post The Patriot-News (Pennsylvania) The Philadelphia Inquirer Pioneer Press Pittsburgh Post-Gazette The Plain Dealer The Post and Courier (South Carolina)

-The Post-Standard (New York) The Press Democrat (California) The Press-Enterprise (California) The Providence Journal Reading Eagle The Record (New Jersey) The Republican (Massachusetts) Richmond Times-Dispatch Rochester Democrat and Chronicle The Sacramento Bee San Antonio Express-News The San Diego Union-Tribune Sarasota Herald-Tribune The Seattle Times South Florida Sun-Sentinel The Spokesman-Review The Star-Ledger Star Tribune Star-Telegram The State (South Carolina) St. Louis Post-Dispatch The Tennessean The Times (Indiana) The Times-Picayune The Virginian-Pilot The Wall Street Journal The Washington Post The Wichita Eagle Times Union Tribune-Review (Pennsylvania) Tulsa World USA Today Wisconsin State Journal

-3 PEW RESEARCH CENTER
+PEW RESEARCH CENTER

+Rochester Democrat and Chronicle

+The Sacramento Bee

+San Antonio Express-News

+The San Diego Union-Tribune

+Sarasota Herald-Tribune

+The Seattle Times

+South Florida Sun-Sentinel

+The Spokesman-Review

+The Star-Ledger

+Star Tribune

+Star-Telegram

+The State (South Carolina)

+St. Louis Post-Dispatch

+The Tennessean

+The Times (Indiana)

+The Times-Picayune

+The Virginian-Pilot

+The Wall Street Journal

+The Washington Post

+The Wichita Eagle

+Times Union

+Tribune-Review (Pennsylvania)

+Tulsa World

+USA Today

+Wisconsin State Journal

-Digital-native news outlets: Researchers assessed all domains from 11 comScore categories (Business/Finance, Directories/Resources, Entertainment, Games, Lifestyles, News/Information, Regional/Local, Services, Social Media, Sports and Technology) with at least 10 million average monthly unique digital visitors in the fourth quarter of 2017 as identified in Pew Research Center's research on the state of the news media for the digital news sector.
+Digital-native news outlets: Researchers used the list of digital-native news outlets originally created for Pew Research Center's research on the state of the news media for the Digital News sector, as follows.
+First, all domains from 11 Comscore categories (Business to Business, Directories/Resources, Entertainment, Games, Lifestyles, Multi-Category, News/Information, Services, Social Media, Sports and Technology) with at least 10 million average monthly unique digital visitors in the fourth quarter of the year were identified.
 From that set of entities, they then selected digital-native news outlets using the following criteria:

-- 1. Must be "born on the web," i.e., not the website of a legacy news brand (Note: may be owned by a legacy media company). - 2.
+- 1. Must be "born on the web," i.e., not the website of a legacy news brand (though it may be owned by a legacy media company). - 2.
 It is a publisher of original content about news, defined as current events affecting public life (can include both original reporting and commentary/analysis).
 Sites are judged by an assessment of the material appearing on their homepage.
 A review of top stories on the home page must render some evidence of original reporting, such as interviews, eyewitness accounts or referral to source documents, by a dedicated reporter/editorial staff.
 Sites are also judged as news publishers if they self-describe as an organization that produces news, either in the subject headers/navigation bar and/or in their "about" or advertising section through usage of terms like "news," "journalism," "covering" or "informing." - 3.
-It is not entirely focused on reviews, advice, recipes or unedited raw data. - 4.
-It is not primarily a user-generated or aggregated content platform (such as Medium, Reddit or Wikipedia).
+It is not entirely focused on reviews, advice, recipes or unedited raw data.

+4. It is not primarily a user-generated or aggregated content platform (such as Medium, Reddit or Wikipedia).
 Branded content such as NBA.com was also excluded.